JuliaLang/julia/doc/stdlib/base.rst

 Introduction
 ------------

 The Julia standard library contains a range of functions and macros appropriate for performing scientific and numerical computing, but is also as broad as those of many general purpose programming languages.
-Additional functionality is available from a growing collection of :ref:`available-packages`.
+Additional functionality is available from a growing collection of available packages.
 Functions are grouped by topic below.

 Some general notes: